AlastairKerr/DereticWelburnPreprocessingScripts/README.md

 runGitHub("DereticWelburnApp", AlastairKerr")
 ```

-Details of the purpose of each script can be found in the file Methods.md.
+Details of each script can be found in the file Methods.md and the repository for the app is located here: https://github.com/AlastairKerr/DereticWelburnApp